 Direct exploration costs increased significantly in YTD 2019 compared to YTD 2018.
 In YTD 2019, the Company's exploration programs focused on exploration efforts, including drilling activity, in both Colombia (Alacran) and the USA (Perseverance).
-In YTD 2018, the Company had not yet entered into the Joint Venture Agreement with Bell Copper and, accordingly, no expenditures in the USA were incurred.
-In Colombia, the Company did not perform any drilling in YTD 2018 as its exploration program in Colombia focused on regional exploration consisting of soil sampling and trenching at a number of new copper and gold targets at San Matias.
+In YTD 2018, the Company had incurred only \$300,000 of expenditures in the USA, as it had not entered into the Joint Venture Agreement with Bell Copper until the third quarter of 2018.
+At the end of YTD 2018, the drilling program had begun at Perseverance, and carried through until the end of March 2019.
+Accordingly, direct exploration costs in YTD 2019 were approximately \$595,000 higher than those incurred in YTD 2018.
+In Colombia, the Company did not perform any drilling in YTD 2018, as its drilling program concluded at the end of 2017 and therefore, direct exploration costs in YTD 2018 consisted of fieldwork such as additional sampling and trenching.
+In YTD 2019, the Company re-started its drilling program, only to suspend operations after approximately one month.
+Although the types of activities differed in Colombia, fieldwork in both YTD 2019 and YTD 2018 resulted in similar levels of expenditure, and the increase of approximately \$429,000 related mostly to costs incurred on the preparation of the PEA.

-Indirect exploration costs decreased in YTD 2019 compared to YTD 2018.
-In YTD 2018, indirect exploration costs included compensation paid to land owners for land use in the project area, significant environmental and social work, as well as regional evaluation work for projects outside of San Matias.
-In YTD 2019, compensation paid to landholders and environment and social work requirements were significantly lower, and as the Company shifted its focus and re-initiated its drilling program at Alacran, efforts related to regional evaluation work for projects outside of San Matias were discontinued.
-The large decrease is partially offset by indirect exploration costs related to E&E expenditures incurred at the Perseverance Project, which did not exist in the comparative period in YTD 2018.
+Indirect exploration costs decreased in YTD 2019 by approximately \$856,000 compared to YTD 2018.
+The change is a result of changes in activities in both Colombia and the USA.
+In the USA, an increase of approximately \$92,000 in YTD 2019 resulted from \$Nil indirect exploration costs having been incurred in YTD 2018.
+In Colombia, YTD 2018 indirect exploration costs included compensation paid to land owners for land use in the project area, significant environmental and social work, as well as regional evaluation work for projects outside of San Matias.
+In YTD 2019, the amounts paid as compensation to landholders and environment and social work requirements were significantly lower, resulting in a decrease between the comparative periods.
+Furthermore, exploration salaries decreased appreciably due to reductions in staff levels, including the employment of a part-time VP of Exploration in YTD 2019, compared to a full-time VP of Exploration in YTD 2018.
+Finally, with the Company's shifted focus to re-initiate its drilling program at Alacran, efforts related to regional evaluation work for projects outside of San Matias were discontinued in YTD 2019.

-Site general and administration costs increased by \$274,303 in YTD 2019 as compared to YTD 2018.
-This increase related to significant increases in professional fees incurred in Colombia due to ongoing legal matters (see the Company's news release dated January 30, 2019) offset by decreases in salaries and travel expenses in Colombia.
+Site general and administration costs increased by approximately \$434,000 in YTD 2019 as compared to YTD 2018.
+This increase related to significant increases in professional fees incurred in Colombia due to ongoing legal matters (see the Company's news release dated January 30, 2019, May 9, 2019 and August 9, 2019).
+This increase in professional fees is partially offset by decreases in both salaries and travel expenses.

-E&E acquisition costs in both YTD 2019 and YTD 2018 were comprised primarily of option payments made to OMNI, which were made in accordance with the terms of the option agreement to acquire Alacran.
-The increase in YTD 2019 related to additional fees paid as part of an agreement to extend the payment which was due February 2019 to May 2019.
+E&E acquisition costs in both YTD 2019 and YTD 2018 consisted primarily of option payments made to the OMNI Parties, which were made in accordance with the terms of the Option Agreement to acquire Alacran.
+The increase in YTD 2019 related to differences in foreign exchange as the payments are denominated in USD, plus additional fees paid as part of an agreement to extend the due date of the February 2019 payment by three months.